• Home

 Innocent (Benign)

 Innocent heart murmurs are extra sounds made as the blood travels through the heart.
 They generally require no treatment or change in activity.
+They rarely cause heart failure and are not likely due to heart valve disease

 Pathologic (Abnormal)